hphelion/documentation/community/community.network-requirements.md

 - Physical network ports on each server:
   - One IPMI/iLO port
-  - One physical ethernet port (for example, eth0) or two physical ethernet ports in a bond (for example, bond0) for the hypervisor/OS
+  - One physical ethernet port (for example, eth0) for the hypervisor/OS

 - Network fabric
   - Two physical links, one for IPMI/iLO and one for the hypervisor/OS
   - Network switches capable of basic VLAN, L2 and L3 functions; no dependency on, for example, VxLAN-capable or OpenFlow-enabled switch

 - The physical hypervisor/OS network is shared by a number of logical networks, and each logical network has its own VLAN and IP subnet.
-- If you have other DHCP servers on the same network, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.
 - The seed VM, the baremetal systems, and the BMC (IPMI controller) for all baremetal systems must be on a common network.